This recipe for No Sugar Added Oatmeal and Raisin Cookies are a classic dessert that are made with healthier ingredients.

 - Lastly, add a bit of crunch to your cookies with chopped nuts.
 Or, you can add shredded coconut for a flavor twist.

-How to store chewy oatmeal raisin cookies.
+How to store oatmeal raisin cookies.

 Once these cookies have fully cooled, these cookies should be stored in an airtight container.
 Adding a slice of bread can help keep them soft.
 If properly stored, these cookies should keep for about a week at room temperature or up to a few months when frozen (without the bread).